 These are a collection of university-owned condominiums in a private homeowner's association.
 These units are not equipped with sprinklers.
 There are fire extinguishers on the exterior of each building.
 Each APU owned apartment has a battery powered carbon monoxide/smoke detector.
 Batteries are changed annually as part of routine maintenance.
 The Department of Campus Safety is not alerted of any incidents of fire alarms within this living area.
 Evacuation drills are not performed at this facility, but students have been provided with the evacuation location.
-Starting in Fall 2022, Alosta Place Condominiums will no longer house students.
+APU no longer owns the Alosta Place Condominiums as of Fall 2022.